Sean, if you want to be a part of the program, it is Election Day in America because if there's voting going on anywhere, it's Election Day.

 Everybody.

-And we had we had eight an eighteen-year-old, I think up to about an eighty-year-old.
+And we had an 18-year-old, I think up to about an 80-year-old.

-We had a lot of African American men.
+We had a lot of African-American men.

 And they're realizing that nothing's gotten better.

-But they do remember that that short four-year period under President Trump where things did get better, where people were investing in black communities with the opportunity zones, where uh unemployment was lowest it's ever been in the black community.
+But they do remember that short four-year period under President Trump where things did get better, where people were investing in black communities with the opportunity zones, where unemployment was lowest it's ever been in the black community.

 We had a strong economy.

-Um let me ask about this.
+Let me ask about this.

-That he would limit access to contraception, that is a lie.
+That he would limit access to contraception.

-Eliminate IVF, that is a lie too.
+That is a lie, too.

 But she just repeats it anyway and doesn't seem to care and is never held accountable by the media.